 Ransomwares, “WannaCry” And “Petya”, Post Threat to Businesses Around The Globe, Including The U.S.

-Ransomware are on the rise again as “WannaCry” and “Petya” have infected companies worldwide,, including the United States.
-Ransomware are worse than malware because they do not just turn files into defective ones, but they also compromise the privacy of your company files while extorting money from you by holding those files hostage.
+Ransomware is on the rise again as “WannaCry,” and “Petya” has infected companies worldwide, including the United States.
+Ransomware is worse than malware because it does not just turn files into defective ones but also compromises your company files’ privacy while extorting money from you by holding those files hostage.

 WannaCry infected businesses on May 12, 2017, with Europe as its primary location.
 Meanwhile, Petya infected Ukraine, Russia, and the USA on June 27, 2017.
 These acts of cyber terrorism left the businesses in fear of losing substantial company files.
 It was also a rapid and massive disruption of integral services for health providers, law firms, and virtual assistance.

 Petya is the latest kind of crypto locker ransomware that causes encryption of the data of companies.

 When a cyber-attack occurs, a message saying, “Oops, your important files are encrypted,” is flashed on the device’s device’s screen.
 An average ransom of $300 worth of bitcoins is demanded to retrieve the files that both ransomware has encrypted.
 Victims were asked to pay in a concise span of time with the threat that the ransom would be doubled if not paid immediately.